i dont feel loved

 Why Don’t I Feel Loved By My Partner?

 “Lack of communication among partners is one of the main reasons why you are not feeling loved in a relationship.”
-Some of the other reasons include:
+Some of the other factors include:

 - Diminished show of care which once glued the bond together

-- Taking partners for granted is a certain way of feeling unloved
+- Taking a partner for granted is a certain way of feeling unloved

 All of these things may make you feel like you are not loved by your partner.
 Lysa, an exam moderator, has experienced most of the elements listed by Joie.
 She claims that she has started to feel estranged from her husband, Mike.
 “I don’t feel loved by my husband because the spark seems to have fizzled out.
 We are not like we used to be – fun-loving and energetic.
 We would make an effort to do things together.
 Now, we have just slipped into a routine that includes copious amounts of television and takeout food,” she said.

 Lysa has been looking for ways to deal with the “I don’t feel loved”or “I don’t feel special in my relationship” phase.
-She has been attempting to get Mike off the couch by getting him involved in hobbies – she found ways to keep the spark alive.
-In a conversation over a cuppa, she told me that her tricks are not working and that it is driving her crazy.
-I told her maybe she has to assess why she is feeling unloved.
+She has been attempting to get Mike off the couch by getting him involved in hobbies – she tried out ways to keep the spark alive.
+But in a conversation over a cuppa, she told me that her tricks are not working and that it is driving her crazy.
+I told her that maybe she has to assess why she is feeling unloved.
 Our conversation helped me zero down on some reasons.